Prashant200999/Pull_request/README.md

 # Fetching Stopped EC2 Instances

-This workflow automates the detection of stopped EC2 instances in your AWS environment, requests team approval via Slack to tag these instances for deletion, updates an OpenOps table with the instance details and tagging status, and sends notifications based on approval decisions.
+This workflow automates the detection of stopped EC2 instances tagged with Action=Mark_For_Deletion in your AWS environment, requests team approval via Slack to terminate these instances, optionally offers AMI backup creation before termination, updates an OpenOps table with the instance details and termination status, and sends notifications based on approval decisions.

 ---